KSpiliop/Fraud_Detection/README.md

 For a very good discussion of the theoretical details of XGBoost, see this [Slideshare presentation](https://www.slideshare.net/ShangxuanZhang/kaggle-winning-solution-xgboost-algorithm-let-us-learn-from-its-author "Slideshare presentation") of the algorithm with title "*Kaggle Winning Solution Xgboost algorithm -- Let us learn from its author*" by Tianqi Chen.

-This file is also available as a Jupyter notebook [here](Notebook/Notebook.ipynb).

 ## Loading the data